justinlevi/justinlevi.github.io/_posts/2016-11-26-shachecksum.md

 After downloading the upgrade (dmg),

 1. Open your terminal and type `sha256check `
-2. copy the hash portion of the checksum that JetBrains provides and then on your terminal you can type
+2. Copy the hash portion of the checksum that JetBrains provides and then head back to your terminal
 3. Find the download and drag the file onto the terminal window.
-This essentially just adds the path to the file instead of you having to type it.
+This essentially just adds the path to the terminal instead of you having to type it.

 So in my case, the command looks like this:

 $ `sha256check /Users/justinwinter/Downloads/PhpStorm-2016.3.dmg`
+(Note: at this point I have already copied the hash from the JetBrains website)

 And the response  is: